Collisionless shocks

 Particle acceleration

-Shocks in space plasmas are capable of accelerate charged particles to extremely high energies.
-For example cosmic rays are believed to be formed at shock transitions in supernova remnants.
+Shocks in space plasmas are capable of accelerating charged particles to extremely high energies.
+For example, cosmic rays are believed to be formed at shock transitions in supernova remnants.
 The particles are accelerated through a process called diffusive shock acceleration.
-However, the particles that go through this process must have higher than thermal energies (suprathermal).
+However, the particles that undergo this process must have higher than thermal energies (suprathermal).
 Particles must first be accelerated to suprathermal energies before they can gain even higher energies.

 Plot showing ion distribution at the quasi-parallel bow shock.